Arden Street Oval: Tenants

 The original tenant of the oval was the North Melbourne Cricket Club.
 The cricket club first started playing at the ground in 1868.
 The cricket club began to share the oval with the football club in 1882, with the football club using the oval in winter, and the cricket club using the oval in the summer.
 Historically this arrangement has been difficult and the North Melbourne cricket and football clubs have not got along.
 In 2007, the cricket club moved its First and Second XIs playing base to J. J. Holland Park in neighbouring Kensington, but its Third and Fourth XIs remained at Arden Street; the club left Arden Street altogether in 2010, playing and training nomadically at Holland Park, Albert Park and Royal Park for a couple of years before moving permanently to the outer north-western suburb of Greenvale in 2013.

-From 1957-62, the Melbourne Greyhound Racing Association used Arden St to hold its Greyhound racing meetings.
+From 1957 until 1962, the Melbourne Greyhound Racing Association used Arden Street to hold its greyhound racing meetings.
 The greyhounds ran on a track that formed a perimeter around the oval.
 Races were held on Monday nights and regularly attracted crowds of 5000, with double that number in attendance on the night when Rookie Rebel won the first Australian Cup in 1958.
 The Arden Street days are described as being the best in the history of Melbourne greyhound racing.
 Melbourne Greyhound Racing Association shifted its meetings to Olympic Park in 1962 after the Arden Street's ground committee sought to cash in on the popularity of the dogs by increasing the annual rent from £7,000 to £9,500.

 In the winter of 1965, after North Melbourne had moved to Coburg, Arden Street Oval was rented by the VFL – in large part to prevent other football codes from renting it.
 The VFL used it junior football, umpire training, school programs, and from June it was used as a central ground for the Essendon District Football League game-of-the-week.